andy94077/autoclick_zuvio/README.md

 ## Usage
 ```
-Usage: python3 autoclick.py [url] [-n seconds]
-Options:
+usage: autoclick.py [-h] [-s SECONDS] [--no-sign-in] url

+a python script that answers multiple choices questions automatically on
+irs.zuvio.com.tw

+positional arguments:
+  url

+optional arguments:
+  -h, --help            show this help message and exit
+  -s SECONDS, --seconds SECONDS
-  -n  SECONDS        refresh the website every SECONDS seconds (default: 3)
+                        refresh the website every SECONDS seconds (default: 3)
   --no-sign-in          the script will not try to sign in the course
 ```
 The usage of `autoclick_server.py` is the same as `autoclick.py`.